-Spill, Leakage and Containment/Collection Systems
+Flammable/Combustible Spill, Leakage and Containment/Collection Systems

-leakage and containment/collection systems are fire protection features designed to collect leakage, spills, and spray from equipment and/or storage tanks that contain or combustible liquids (See NFPA 30, "Flammable and Combustible Liquids Code"). isually inspect the physical condition and structural integrity of leakage and containment/collection system for the following:
+Flammable/combustible liquid leakage, containment/collection, and floor drain systems are fire protection features designed to collect leakage, spills, and spray from equipment and/or storage tanks that contain flammable or combustible liquids (See NFPA 30, Flammable and Combustible Liquids Code," and Section 02.01 above).
+Spills overflowing or escaping from these systems may result in greater than anticipated fires due to increased surface area, and therefore increased hazards to the workers and increased releases, as well as increased risks of damaging other IROFS, etc. Where such controls are credited, visually inspect the physical condition and structural integrity of IROFS leakage and containment/collection system for the following:

-The leakage and containment/collection system has sufficient volume for collecting and holding the contents from the largest container allowed to prevent overflow from endangering important structures, facilities, or safety systems.
+The leakage and containment/collection system has sufficient volume for collecting and holding the contents from the largest container allowed to prevent overflow from endangering important structures, facilities, or safety systems, or other safety basis requirement in the FHA or ISA.

-The containment/collection containment dike is liquid tight.
+The containment/collection containment dike is subject to routine inspection to verify that it is liquid tight, and is made of materials (e.g., caulk, gaskets) that are able to adequately perform their function during a fire, if required.

 Any piping passing through the dike walls has closed isolation block valves installed.
-Where provision is made for draining water from diked areas, the drains should be controlled to prevent combustible liquids from entering areas where they would constitute a hazard to important structures, facilities, or safety systems.02.
+Where provision is made for draining water from diked areas, the drains should be controlled to prevent combustible liquids from entering areas where they would constitute a hazard to important structures, facilities, or safety systems.

+Review the analysis of selected flammable/combustible liquid storage and handling areas to verify that the licensee has identified any required IROFS related to storage and containment (e.g., either identifies IROFS, or analyses the hazards without containment and screens it out as low consequence, or by controlling the likelihood through preventative controls on leakage or ignition).

+Interview operators to verify that the necessary precautions and procedurally required actions related to spills/leak of flammable and combustible liquids are understood.

+Interview operators and emergency response personnel (e.g., fire brigade members) to verify that during a fire in a diked area or flammable/combustible liquid storage and handling area personnel are able to access any necessary valves or controls without entering the diked are or anticipated fire area.

+02.06 Fire Protection Program Elements.

 Inspection Requirements

-Determine whether compensatory measures are put in place for out-of-service, degraded or inoperable required fire protection equipment, systems or features.
+Compensatory Measures: Determine whether compensatory measures are put in place for out-of-service, degraded or inoperable required fire protection equipment, systems or features in accordance with the license requirements.

+Fire Brigade Training and Drills: Observe a fire brigade drill (e.g., burn building training, fire response simulation) at least once within two inspection periods (four years) to verify the drill is conducted in accordance with the license requirements.
+Determine whether the fire brigade qualifications and training (including drills) meet the requirements of the license and applicable procedures.

+Training Compliance with License Requirements: As applicable, evaluate compliance with license requirements relating to implementation of training for operators in the area of fire protection, including:

+IROFS or safety controls: Select a sample of risk-significant administrative IROFS and determine whether operator training and knowledge requirements in the license are met.